Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Syracuse Tipperary Hill green light

-On your way to dinner, drive through the intersection of Tompkins and Milton to see the unique traffic light with the green light at the top, a symbol of Irish pride and resilience.
+On your way to dinner, drive through the intersection of Tompkins Street and Milton Avenue to see the unique traffic light with the green at the top, symbolizing Irish pride and resilience.

 Syracuse Armory Square cover